puppetlabs/puppet-docs/source/pe/3.7/rbac_ldap.md

 | Group relative distinguished name  | The base distinguished name for looking up groups.  | cn=Groups |

 Once you’ve filled in the **External directory** form, click **Test connection** to ensure that the connection has been established.
 If you’re successful, a green **Success** message will be displayed at the top of the form.
+Save your settings after you have successfully tested them.

 Next, see [Working with Users and User Groups from an External Directory Service](./rbac_user_roles.html#working-with-users-and-user-groups-from-an-external-directory-service).